hitchcockwill/camp-four-creative/_posts/2013-08-05-creating-backbone-belay.md

 ## Next steps
 As a next step for the project, I plan on spending more time adding tests that fully cover all of the components in the plugin.
 Using only Jasmine, I was unable to find a good way to spoof requests in a way that was sufficient enough to completely test all of the use cases.

 Since writing the initial version of the Jasmine spec, I came across Sinon.js.
 Sinon is a library that brings added functionality, including fake XHR requests, to any unit testing framework.
-I have yet to start writing test with Sinon, but I think that it will be the answer to many of my problems with standalone Jasmine.
+I have yet to start writing tests with Sinon, but I think that it will be the answer to many of my problems with standalone Jasmine.

 ## Check it out
-Creating a Backbone Belay was a fantastic experience for me.
-I was able to experiment with some really cool technologies, get more hands on with common JavaScript patterns, and most importantly, contribute to the open source world.
+Creating Backbone Belay was a fantastic experience for me.
+I was able to experiment with some really cool technologies, get more hands on with common JavaScript patterns, and most importantly for me, make my first contribution to the open source community.

 As I mentioned before, Belay is my first open source plugin ever.
 I am sure that there are many aspects of the project that can be improved on.
 If you see any bugs or room for improvement feel free to shoot me an email, create an issue, or submit a pull request.
 Let me know what you think!